sheila-anne/sheila-anne/src/pages/pura-vida-retreat.md

 In Tamarindo, Costa Rica

-- SUNDAY, FEBRUARY 2, 2025 1:00 PM - SATURDAY, FEBRUARY 8, 2025 11:00 AM
+- SUNDAY, FEBRUARY 2, 2025 - SATURDAY, FEBRUARY 8, 2025

 A one-of-a-kind pura vida retreat!
 You can expect 2025 to offer the same soul-fueling fun but enhancements to keep it fresh!

 Join us for an immersive experience in nature where we will vinyasa to the sounds of birds and monkeys, create new friendships and perspectives, and be healed and rejuvenated by sun, sand, and movement.
 It's time to unplug, lean into community, and treat yourself to an unforgettable experience.

-We'sve added an extra day & night as well as a cultural experience, sunset meditation, sunrise hike & more!
+We've added an extra day & night as well as a cultural experience, sunset meditation, sunrise hike & more!

 ## What past retreaters are saying...